-Eighty-five to ninety percent of people develop some back pain during their lifetime.
-Of this group, most people (95%) get better in 6 to 12 weeks.
+Eighty-five to 90% of people develop some back pain during their lifetime.
+Of this group, 95% get better in 6 to 12 weeks.

 Most people diagnose their own back pain based on previous experience, and treat the pain with over-the-counter medications and rest.
 Families, friends and neighbors are also a source of information.
 However, it is important to realize that everyone is different and it is never safe to take someone else's medication.
 Always contact your health care provider before taking any medication that is not prescribed specifically for you.